thomasboyt/broccoli-baked-handlebars/README.md

-A Broccoli module for precompiled, static Handlebars templates.
+A Broccoli transform for compilng Handlebars templates to HTML.

 Example usage: